mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

     - Capacity can be reduced by using the difference between adjacent values, but there is a disadvantage in that efficiency decreases if the change in amplitude is large
 - ② ADPCM (Adaptive DPCM)
   - How to solve the problems of DPCM
-    - Slope overload problem : A problem that occurs when the amplitude changes significantly, i.e. due to a sudden change in slope
+    - Slope overload problem: A problem that occurs when the amplitude changes significantly, i.e. due to a sudden change in slope
   - If the difference between adjacent values ​​is large, the steps for dividing the amplitude are increased, and if the difference is small, the steps for dividing the amplitude are made small
 - ③ DM (Delta Modulation)
   - A special form of DPCM encoding